- What is a Foreign Policy?

 The concentration of exports and imports by nation and product determines trade performance and sustainability.
-After 1980, when Turkey succeeded in geographically diversifying its exports, the nation’s concentration of exports witnessed a favorable downward movement.
+After 1980, when Turkey succeeded in geographically diversifying its exports, the nation’s concentration of exports witnessed a favourable downward movement.
 The trend looked to be more optimistic, particularly after 2001.
 The geographical variety of exports was comforting as Turkey began to seek alternate markets to replace those of the EU.

 Turkey’s exports have increasingly been concentrated on an ever-shrinking variety of items, even though a sustained rise in exports can only be accomplished through product diversity.

 Global trends compel all governments to adopt new tactics to adapt to changing conditions and an increasingly competitive environment.
 When exporters could follow global economic directions and forward their exports into new markets, the Turkish export industry’s adaptation capabilities were excellent.

 Solutions to the Challenges Facing Turkey Foreign Trade policy

 There is a need for co-operation and alignment between the European Union and Turkey.
 There should be co-operation driven by mutual interests.
 There should also be confidence-building measures to address the relationship’s lack of trust.
 It is essential to build a functional rule-based institutional framework for EU-Turkey relations.